-All shares were repurchased under an authorization covering up to 350 million shares of common stock approved by the Board of Directors and publicly announced by the Company on January 26, 2016.
-Unless modified or revoked by the Board, this authorization does not expire.
+(1) All shares were repurchased under an authorization covering up to 350 million shares of common stock approved by the Board of Directors and publicly announced by the Company on January 23, 2018.
+In addition, the Company publicly announced on October 23, 2018, that the Board of Directors authorized the repurchase of an additional 350 million shares of common stock.
+Unless modified or revoked by the Board, these authorizations do not expire.

-November includes a private repurchase transaction of 18,480,396 shares at a weighted-average price per share of \$54.11.
+(2) December includes a private repurchase transaction of 19,264,045 shares at a weighted-average price per share of \$51.91.

-The following table shows Company repurchases of the warrants for each calendar month in the quarter ended December 31, 2017.
+The following table shows Company repurchases of the warrants for each calendar month in the quarter ended December 31, 2018.